tongchf/InDelGT/README.md

         Usage: perl InDelGT.pl [Options] <type> -o <directory>

         Options:
-                -p  <type>      the type of population: CP;BC1;BC2;F2 (default: CP) -o <directory>  create a directory for storing output file of the InDel genotyping results
+                --nocatalog     skip the first step for generating parental InDel catalog --nocall        skip the second step for calling InDel genotypes for all progeny --nofilter      skip the third step for analyzing and filtering InDel genotype data -p  <type>      the type of population: CP;BC1;BC2;F2 (default: CP) -o <directory>  create a directory for storing output file of the InDel genotyping results
                 --help|h        help